Jamaal Tinsley: Early years and college career

 As a teen, Tinsley developed his game playing streetball at New York City's Rucker Park.
 Tinsley's streetball nickname is "Mel The Abuser".
 He played junior college ball at Mt.
-San Jacinto Community College (MSJC) before breaking onto the national scene in the Big 12 Conference at Iowa State University.
+San Jacinto College (MSJC) before breaking onto the national scene in the Big 12 Conference at Iowa State University.

 In Tinsley's junior year with the Cyclones, he was named the Big 12 Player of the Year.
 He led Iowa State to a No. 2 seed in the NCAA Tournament.
 The team, along with fellow star Marcus Fizer, reached the Elite Eight before losing to eventual champion Michigan State.
 In his senior year, Tinsley earned first-team All-American honors from the NABC.